theRawHawn/Nomiqs/replit.md

 ## Overview

-This is a full-stack web application built for LedgerWise, an accounting firm serving businesses in Tier 2 and Tier 3 cities across India.
+This is a full-stack web application built for TaxNBooks, an accounting firm serving businesses in Tier 2 and Tier 3 cities across India.
 The application is a modern single-page marketing website with contact form functionality, built using React/TypeScript frontend and Express.js backend.

 ## User Preferences